benjamin-heasly/mitsuba-docker/README.md

 **Note**: The Mitsuba build with scons takes a while and a lot of memory.
 You probably want a newish machine with 4GB+ of RAM.
 Or run all of this on a beefy Amazon EC2 instance!

-For me (Ben) the build ran out of memory on an Amazon t2.micro instance.
-On an m4.xlarge instance it succeeded in about xx minutes (starting at 3:30...work in progress...)
+For me (Ben) the build ran out of memory on an Amazon *t2.micro* instance.
+On an *m4.xlarge* instance it succeeded after about 35 minutes.

 # Build the Docker image